yash-dynamo/hotstuff-cli/README.md

 Recommended order:

-1. Run `hotstuff auth setup` and enter the main account address when prompted
+1. Run `hotstuff auth setup` and enter the main account address plus agent key when prompted
 2. Run `hotstuff auth status`
 3. Trade only after the status output shows the expected account and signer